TiagoMMFx/BAADER-KPI/Instructions & Contemplation/OData Url Creation.md

   1. Open the Dynamics NAV Environment.
   2. Under the search pane, look for the **Web Services** option.
     - Alternatively, you can press (Ctrl + S) to initiate the search.

+#### 2. Create a New Web Service Instance

+  1. On the **Web Services** page, create a new record by either:
+    - Clicking on the "New" button.
+    - Pressing Ctrl + N.